 - It replenishes nutrients in highly degraded areas.

-- The roots absorb pollutants and clarifies water.
+- The roots absorb pollutants and clarify the water.

-- It can also be used in cooking- while baking or infused in tea.
+- It can also be used in cooking- while baking or infused in a tea.

 - Beautiful woven handicrafts can be made using its leaves and roots